How to Create and Sell AI Prompt Packs

 - Use clear, simple language — your buyers are often AI beginners

-Once you have your tested prompts organised, it's time to turn them into a product.
+Once your tested prompts are organised, turn them into a product.
 Open Canva, choose a clean document or presentation template, and lay out your prompts in a structured, visually appealing format.
-You don't need to be a designer — readable, consistent, and on-brand is all you need.
+You do not need to be a designer.
+Readable, consistent, and on-brand is all you need.

-- Include a simple one-page licence PDF alongside the product PDF
+- Write a simple one-page licence document — what buyers can and cannot do with the product

 - Clearly state: can resell as-is, can pass on resell rights, cannot claim original authorship

-- Price MRR packs at $17–$37 AUD — buyers understand they're getting a product they can profit from
+- Price MRR packs at $17 to $37 AUD — buyers understand they are getting a product they can profit from

 - List on Etsy first for built-in buyer traffic — use all 13 available tags

-- Include the AI tool name (ChatGPT, Midjourney, etc.) in your title and tags
+- Include the AI tool name (ChatGPT, Midjourney, Claude) in your title and tags

-- Mention MRR in the title if included — it is a major search term on Etsy
+- Mention MRR in the title if included — buyers specifically search for this

-- Create Pinterest pins for each category of prompt in your pack
+- Create Pinterest pins for each category of prompts in your pack for long-tail traffic

-- Post an Instagram Reel demonstrating one prompt and teasing the full pack
+- Post an Instagram Reel demonstrating one prompt in action and teasing the full pack

 - Consider listing on PromptBase for additional marketplace exposure